kamanashisroy/kamanashisroy.github.io/scalable_realtime_cpp.md

 Now to process these context work-flow, in CPP we have **state-machines** that process incoming messages and send/post messages to other services.

+#### Event loop
 We call these event-loops, because in one end we are receiving messages for-ever in a loop.
 Note that other than this message-queue synchronizations, these workers are totally independent of each other.

 ![Event Loop](EventLoopWithContext.svg)

+#### Event-driven

+Our state-machines changes states based on events/messages .

-How is it realtime?
+#### How is it realtime?

 - It is realtime because these workers do not wait for each-other.
     - That means whenever there is message in *message-queue*, it handles them immediately.
 - There is no *context-switch* between workers because a group of workers reside in same thread.
 - And a single thread has affinity to same processor, so the it is **cache coherent**.
 - The real-IO using TCP/IP are non-blocking.

+We can also call these event-loops as [reactors](https://en.wikipedia.org/wiki/Reactor_pattern).

 Let us see these green-thread layout.